shiloyair88/wave-power/README.md

 The code is mostly created such that it can be usefull for other unrelated projects.
 The files we have decided to upload are:

-Inerpolation.cpp\.h-include functions of Fourier Transform, Trionm, Intepolation.
+Inerpolation.cpp\.h-includes functions of Fourier Transform, Trionm, Intepolation.

-ReadBMP.cpp\.h-include functions for read bmp files.
+ReadBMP.cpp\.h-includes functions for read bmp files.

-WriteBMP.cpp\.h-include functions for write bmp files.
+WriteBMP.cpp\.h-includes functions for write bmp files.

-Ncread.cpp\.h-include functions for read netcdf files.
+Ncread.cpp\.h-includes functions for read netcdf files.

-These files used in other files and libraries to run the project.more details you can find in the project document or here: https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_8h_source.html,https://www.unidata.ucar.edu/software/netcdf/docs/modules.html
+These files used in other files and libraries to run the project.You can find more details in the project document or here: https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_8h_source.html,https://www.unidata.ucar.edu/software/netcdf/docs/modules.html

 https://www.unidata.ucar.edu/software/netcdf/

-If God wills,(we joked.h-it's healthy),in the future, we will uploaded the files that include functions that analysis the results.
+If God wills,(we joked.h-it's healthy),in the future, we will uploaded the files that includes functions that analysis the results.

 Documnet:

-We have added a document that describing the methods we used and proof of mathematical correctness, data analysis results, and technical help to use files.
+We have added a document that describing the methods we used and proof of mathematical correctness, data analysis results, and technical help to use netcdf files.

 Contact us: